leonardoInf/cli_dialog/README.md

 Please write unit tests (`test/`) for new functionality and make sure that `test.sh` and `lint.sh` (`tools/`) run succesfully before submitting.

 Please format your code using `dartfmt -w .` (this is also covered by `lint.sh`).

+## Known issues

+cli_dialog currently does not work for Windows.

 ## Acknowledgements